Bandwidth/redux-facet/README.md

     }

     // use take, takeLatest, takeEvery like normal, but supply
+    // the channel as the first argument.
+    // unfortunately, redux-saga's take effects don't support
+    // supplying a channel and a pattern at the same time, hence
-    // the channel as the first argument yield takeEvery(channel, handleListPending);
+    // the presence of the pattern as the second parameter of facetSaga yield takeEvery(channel, handleListPending);
   },
 );